 - Motor function problems

-Uncontrolled growth of cells can cause cancer, which can affect a wide range of organs and cells in a cat's body.
-The disease first starts to develop within a cell, before it attaches to tissue below the skin and potentially spreading to other areas.
+The uncontrolled growth of cells can cause cancer, which can affect a wide range of organs and cells in a cat's body.
+The disease first starts to develop within a cell, before it attaches to tissue below the skin and potentially spreads to other areas.

 - Lumps or bumps that change in size or shape

 - Sores that do not heal

 - Chronic weight loss